NordicSemiconductor/zcbor/README.md

 The cbor libraries do most of the actual translation and moving of bytes, and the validation of values.

 There are tests for the code generation in [tests/](tests/).
-For now the tests require [Zephyr](https://github.com/zephyrproject-rtos/zephyr) (if your shell is set up to build Zephyr samples, the tests should also build).
+The tests require [Zephyr](https://github.com/zephyrproject-rtos/zephyr) (if your shell is set up to build Zephyr samples, the tests should also build).

 Build system
 ------------

-There is some CMake code available which requires Zephyr to run.
-When you call the [`target_cddl_source()`](cmake/extensions.cmake) CMake function, it sets up build steps necessary to call the script on the provided CDDL file, and adds the generated file as well as the cbor libraries to your project.
-As long as the `target_cddl_source()` function is called in your project, you should be able to #include the generated file and use it in your code.
+When calling cddl-gen with the argument `--output-cmake <file path>`, a cmake file will be created at that location.
+The cmake file creates a cmake target and adds the generated and non-generated source files, and the include directories to the header files.
+This cmake file can then be included in your project's `CMakeLists.txt` file, and the target can be linked into your project.
+This is demonstrated in the tests, e.g. at tests/cbor_decode/test3_simple/CMakeLists.txt. cddl-gen can be instructed to copy the non-generated sources to the same location as the generated sources with `--copy-sources`.

 CBOR decoding/encoding library
 ==============================